polyfit (var* Coeff, vars Data, int TimePeriod, int Order, var Weight) : var

 - The weight ratio can be used for giving recent data more weight; however the best predictions are usually generated with weight at 1.

-- For better accuracy, don't fit the polynomial to a price series, but to a series of price differences.
+- For better accuracy in price prediction, don't fit the polynomial to a price series, but to a series of price differences.
 Price differences vary more than prices and thus give more accurate correlation coefficients.

 - As data series are stored in reverse order, a rising data series generates a polynomial with a falling slope, and vice versa.

 - For predicting curve events with polynomial regression, such as crossovers, peaks, or valleys, use the predict function.

 - For logistic linear regression with multiple variables, use the advise(PERCEPTRON,...) function.

 var Correlation = polyfit(0,Diff,15,2,1);

 // sum up the differences for predicting the price change over the next 3 bars